danieldickison/transmission-site/collaborate.markdown

 project venmo: @qwuilts

+project email: transmissionsquilts@gmail.com

-or make a tax-deductible donation to Kala Art Institute, our fiscal sponsor.
-Please message Cordy directly to make this happen!
-Please note: this option loses 10% in admin fees but is a great option if you are making a larger gift.
+Some people prefer to make a tax-deductible donation to Kala Art Institute, our fiscal sponsor.
+Please message the project email directly to make this happen!
+Please note: this one loses 10% in admin fees but is a great option if you are making a larger gift or if you are making a donation through a corporate matching program or DAF, etc.